Almost Optimal Variance-Constrained Best Arm Identification: The Sub-Gaussian Case

 The total number of arm pulls can be estimated as follows.
 Since $ T_i(t) $ grows with $ t $, when $ T_i(t)\geq \frac{128}{c}\ln\frac{2Nt^4}{\delta} =2\ln\frac{2Nt^4}{\delta}$, arm $ i $ will not appear in $ \mathcal{M}_t $.
 For any $t>t^\star$, since $4N+4H_{\mathrm{VA},N}^{(\sigma)}\ln \left(\frac{2 N t^{4}}{\delta}\right)\leq \frac{t}{2}$,

 So the total number of pulls is upper bounded by $(2+\frac{1}{4})t$ if the algorithm terminates after $t$ time steps.

-Equipped with the above preparatory results, we are now ready to present the proof of Theorem~\ref{thm:up_bd_sub}. \begin{proof}[Proof of Theorem~\ref{thm:up_bd_sub}] According to Lemma~\ref{ioutisistar} and Lemma~\ref{Ehappens_sub}, on the event $E$, which occurs with probability at least $1-\frac{\delta}{2}$, and the termination of Algorithm~\ref{VALUCB_subgaussian}, it succeeds.
-Lemma~\ref{stop_sub} indicates that Algorithm~\ref{VALUCB_subgaussian} terminates at time $t>t^\star>265>4$ with probability at least $\frac{8\delta}{t^2}$.
-So Algorithm~\ref{VALUCB_subgaussian} succeeds after $O(H_\mathrm{VA}\ln\frac{H_\mathrm{VA}}{\delta} )$ time steps with probability at least $1-(\frac{\delta}{2}+\frac{8\delta}{4^2})=1-\delta$.
+Equipped with the above preparatory results, we are now ready to present the proof of Theorem~\ref{thm:up_bd_sub}. \begin{proof}[Proof of Theorem~\ref{thm:up_bd_sub}] According to Lemma~\ref{ioutisistar} and Lemma~\ref{Ehappens_sub}, on the event $E$, which occurs with probability at least $1-{\delta}/{2}$, and the termination of Algorithm~\ref{VALUCB_subgaussian}, it succeeds.
+Lemma~\ref{stop_sub} indicates that Algorithm~\ref{VALUCB_subgaussian} terminates at time $t>t^\star>265>5$ with probability at least ${11\delta}/{t^2}$.
+So Algorithm~\ref{VALUCB_subgaussian} succeeds after $O\left( H_{\mathrm{VA},N}^{(\sigma)}\ln\frac{H_{\mathrm{VA},N}^{(\sigma)}}{\delta}\right)$ time steps with probability at least $1-({\delta}/{2}+{11\delta}/{5^2})\geq1-\delta$.

-Note that the time complexity is at most $2.25$ times of number of time steps.
-To get the expected time complexity, we first compute the expected number of time steps.
-According to Lemma~\ref{stop_sub}, Algorithm~\ref{VALUCB_subgaussian} does not terminate at time step $t>t^\star$ with probability at most $\frac{8\delta}{t^2}$.
+Note that the sample complexity is at most $2.25$ times of number of time steps.
+To get the expected sample complexity, we first compute the expected number of time steps.
+According to Lemma~\ref{stop_sub}, Algorithm~\ref{VALUCB_subgaussian} does not terminate at time step $t>t^\star$ with probability at most $\frac{11\delta}{t^2}$.
 The expected number of time steps is upper bounded by